 Rather than the probability distribution $P(n|t)$, counting statistics generally focuses on its moment generating function.
 Because the value of the counting variable in Eq.~(\ref{countingquantity}) is discrete, this function is also the $z$-transform of $n$~\cite{Oppenheim1997}:

-Here, the parameter $z$ is restricted to be nonnegative real.
-In the rest of this paper, we use a ``bar'' above a symbol to denote the $z$-transform of the counting variable $n$.
+where the parameter $z$ is restricted to be positive real.
+In the remainder of this paper, we use ``bar'' above a symbol to denote the $z$-transform of the counting variable $n$.
 In the Hilbert space, the moment generating function can be rewritten as

-where $\bar {\cal P}[\psi,z|t]$ is the $z$-transform of ${\cal P}[\psi,n|t]$.
-The latter, ${\cal P}[\psi,n|t]$, is the joint distribution functional in which the wave function of a quantum system is $\psi$, while the value of Eq.~(\ref{countingquantity}) is $n$ at time $t$, simultaneously.
+where $\bar {\cal P}[\psi,z|t]$ represents the $z$-transform of ${\cal P}[\psi,n|t]$.
+The latter, ${\cal P}[\psi,n|t]$, denotes the joint distribution functional in which the wave function of a quantum system is $\psi$, whereas the value of Eq.~(\ref{countingquantity}) is $n$ at time $t$.
 An advantage of this alternative expression is that the transformed functional satisfies the tilted Liouville master equation~\cite{Liu2021a}:

-where $\delta/\delta \psi(x)$ and $\delta/\delta^* \psi(x)$ are functional derivatives and $x$ represents the positional coordinate.
+where $\delta/\delta \psi(x)$ and $\delta/\delta^* \psi(x)$ represent functional derivatives and $x$ represents the positional coordinate.
 The explicit expressions for the operator $G[\psi]$, the transition rates $W[\psi|\phi]$ and its tilted counterpart $W_z[\phi|\psi]$ on the right-hand side of the equation are provided in Appendix~\ref{detailsintiltedLiouvillemasterequation}.
 If $z=1$, Eq.~(\ref{tiltedLiouvillmasterequation}) reduces to the Liouville-master equation of the piecewise deterministic process.
 In this case, $\bar{\cal P}[\psi|t]$ is the probability distribution functional ${\cal P}[\psi|t]$ mentioned in Sec.~(\ref{section21}).
-The two integrals represent the factors causing changes in the distribution: one corresponds to the deterministic dynamics, and the other to the random jumps of the wave function.
+The two integrals represent the factors causing changes in the distribution: the first integral corresponds to the deterministic dynamics, and the second integral corresponds to the random jumps of the wave function.